Probabilistic modelling of internet routes

 - Getting to know the data by replicating some results.

-- Formaly framing the problem.
-What are you trying to model and with which assumptions.
+- Formally framing the problem.
+What are you trying to model and with which assumptions?

 - Come up with good evaluation metrics, given the objectives of capturing route diversity, generalisation, training and inference complexity, …

-- Extend the framework for training and evaluating different models.
+- Enhance the framework to enable training and evaluation different models.

-- Implement at least one probabilistic machine learning model and one based on modelling and sampling.
+- Implement at least one black box model and one based on domain knowledge.

 - Improve one of the models.